GaloisInc/saw-script/doc/manual/manual.md

 #### Verifying

 Finally, we can verify all of the functions.
-Notice the use of compositional verification, and that path satisfiability checking is enabled for those functions with loops not bounded by explicit constants.
+Notice the use of compositional verification and that path satisfiability checking is enabled for those functions with loops not bounded by explicit constants.

 ~~~~